pace-neutrons/horace-docs/docs/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 This defines the coordinate system you will use to view the data.

 ``proj`` is a Matlab structure array containing information about the axes you wish to use to view the data.
 Because each point in the SQW file is labelled with h, k, and l (the reciprocal lattice vectors), and energy, it is possible, if you wish, to redefine the co-ordinate system with one of your choosing.
 For example you may wish to view the data in terms of (h,h,0)/(h,-h,0)/(0,0,l).
-This is distinct from the vectors ``u`` and ``v`` that are specified in `gen_sqw <List_of_functions#gen_sqw>`__, which describe how the crystal is oriented with respect to the spectrometer and are determined by the physical orientation of your sample.
+This is distinct from the vectors ``u`` and ``v`` that are specified in `gen_sqw <List_of_functions.rst#gen_sqw>`__, which describe how the crystal is oriented with respect to the spectrometer and are determined by the physical orientation of your sample.

 **Orthogonal axes case**